mavlink/MAVSDK/README.md

 INSTALL_PREFIX=/usr/local make default install
 ```

+Note that when using the library `libdronelink.a`, you need to link to a thread library such as pthread on a POSIX system. (pthread is not included in the static library because it is included in glibc.)

 ## Example

 Check out the [example](example/).
 It sets up a UDP connection, waits for a device appearing, and commands it to takeoff and land again, while receiving some telemetry.